Supervisor Lisa Harris MBACP NCS Accred therapist, clinical supervisor & trainer

 Becoming a parent in my 20's put my working life on hold.
 When I returned, the world of nursing and caring had changed so much, and time for dedicated one to one care was disappearing quickly, sadly.
 This made me re-think.

-I then created a successful career in charity retail management and leadership.
-I worked for several well known national charities as well a local hospice.
+I then created and followed a successful career in charity retail management and leadership.
+I worked for several well known national charities as well as a local hospice.
 I later began working as a foster carer.
 In time was a vice chair of governors for a large Junior school for 9 years, a voluntary role which took a lot of dedication, additional learning and time.
 My specialism was child protection and safeguarding.